We are in Nicaragua this month, mostly working along side Way of the Cross staff.

 After devotions we all headed off on various directions.
 Juanita helped Martha.
 I went with a couple of others to go to the Masaya market.
 They bought bikes and parts for a group coming down to Medfest to do bike repairs as part of outreach.
 The bikes are to be prizes along with sewing machines during Medfest.
 I helped load a hundred tires, many more tubes as well as seats, pedals and other parts into the van and seven bikes on top.

-Back at Shiloh we unload the bikes et cetera and switch to the truck.
+At Shiloh we unload the bikes et cetera and switch to the truck.
 The truck will not start on its own so we push start it and go to Managua.
 First stop is Sinsa, a building supply store.
-Byron parks the truck so it is a a slight slope and cannot be blocked in by other vehicles.
+Byron parks the truck on a slight slope where it cannot be blocked in by other vehicles.
 We gather pricing information for the stuff that will be needed for the base camp and then the truck and a van go to Price Smart which is a membership warehouse store, the Nicaraguan equivalent of Costco or Sam's Club.
 It is a subsidiary of neither.
 I didn't pay attention today, but last year noticed that it carries both Kirkland and Sam's brands.

 Ben left in the van to go look at a van that was for sale.
 While we were shopping Phillip arrived back from the airport in the other van.
 In Price Smart we split into a couple of groups, each with a mission to get prices on possible future purchases or to buy stuff.
 I help start loading shrinkwrapped packages of bottled water onto a cart and then locate an employee for enough packets to make up an order of forty.
 He gives us one package to run through checkout and says the other thirty-nine will be there at the front of the store when we want to leave.
 He later appears to make sure that all forty get rung up and then takes the pallet of water out to the truck and helps load it into the truck.
 The truck is full of stuff and Ben is back from looking at the van so we all push start the truck and leave.